gamemgh/gamemgh.github.io/Web/content/contribute.md

 +++
-title = 'Contributing'
+title = "Contributing"
 +++
 # %title%
 ## Translation
-You can contribute by translating the game in your language if it does not exist or improve other existing languages.
+You could contribute by translating the game in your language if it does not exist or improve other existing languages.

 Please see the [translation documentation]({{% relref "docs/translation.md" %}}).
 Also, review the [translation policy]({{% relref "docs/translation.md#policy" %}}) found there in the translation documentation before you start translating.